stellavin/stellavin/README.md

-💫 Hi, there 👋!
-I'm Stella, a full-stack software developer:
+### 💫 Hi, there! 👋 I'm Stella, a full-stack software developer:

-🔭 Passionate about crafting robust and scalable applications.
+🔭 Passionate about crafting robust and scalable applications.<br>
-👯 I'm eager to collaborate on impactful projects for social good.
+👯 I'm eager to collaborate on impactful projects for social good.<br>
-🌱 Currently, I'm honing my skills as a Software developer at DESelect 😄 Pronouns: She/Her
+🌱 Currently, I'm honing my skills as a Software developer at DESelect.<br>
+😄 Pronouns: She/Her

 ## Tech Stack: